Isabelle Glacier, Brainard Lake Recreation Area, Indian Peaks Wilderness Area, Colorado

 Isabelle Glacier - 8.75 Miles Round-Trip

-Isabelle Glacier is located in a saddle between Apache (13,441') and Shoshoni (12,967') peaks in the Indian Peaks Wilderness.
-The short hike to Lake Isabelle is one of the area's most popular, however crowds thin on the rugged trek up-valley to its glacial benefactor.
+Isabelle Glacier lies in a saddle between Apache (13,441') and Shoshoni (12,967') peaks in the Indian Peaks Wilderness.
+The short hike to Lake Isabelle is one of the area's most popular, however crowds thin on the rugged trek up-valley to its glacial origin.
+Isabelle Glacier is one of 14 officially named glaciers in the Colorado Front Range.

 A level path follows the north shore of Long Lake to the first of two connections with the Jean Lunning Trail (.2 miles : 10,524').
 It undulates past a second Jean Lunning connection (1.2 miles : 10,674') to a clearing with a glimpse up-valley (1.6 miles : 10,716').